mit-satori/getting-started/tips-and-tricks/singularity-tips/index.rst

 ================================================

 To build an image for Singularity from scratch you generally need to have privileged access to a Power 9 CPU system.
 This is a little awkward since nobody has Power 9 CPU laptops or desktops.
-Fortunately Docker have recently created a way to do this using a Power 9 emulator.
+Docker have recently added features that provide a way to do this using the ppc64le Power 9 emulation that is part of the QEMU (https://www.qemu.org) project.
 The steps to get this set up on a laptop are shown below.

 #.
 Launch or log in to an Ubuntu 18.04 Linux machine.